-We believe that the net proceeds from our proposed offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 21 months.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 21 months.
 However, we will need to obtain substantial additional funding in connection with our continuing operations.
 Our future capital requirements will depend on many factors, including:

-- n the progress and results of our preclinical studies, clinical trials and other product development and commercialization activities; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - n the ability to obtain abuse-deterrent claims in the labels for our product candidates, including KP201/APAP: - the number and development requirements of other product candidates that we may pursue; - n the costs, timing and outcome of regulatory review of our product candidates; - the efforts necessary to institute post-approval regulatory compliance requirements; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval; - the revenue, if any, we receive from commercial sales of our product candidates for which we obtain marketing approval, which may be affected by market conditions, including obtaining coverage and adequate reimbursement of our product candidates from third-party payors, including government programs and managed care organizations, and competition within the therapeutic class to which our product candidates are assigned; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other product candidates and technologies.
+- · the progress and results of our preclinical studies, clinical trials and other product development and commercialization activities; - the scope, progress, results and costs of preclinical development, laboratory testing and clinical trials for our other product candidates; - · the ability to obtain abuse-deterrent claims in the labels for our product candidates, including KP201/APAP; - the number and development requirements of other product candidates that we may pursue; - the costs, timing and outcome of regulatory review of our product candidates; - the efforts necessary to institute post-approval regulatory compliance requirements; - the costs and timing of future commercialization activities, including product manufacturing, marketing, sales and distribution, for any of our product candidates for which we receive marketing approval;

+- the revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval, which may be affected by market conditions, including obtaining coverage and adequate reimbursement of our product candidates from third-party payors, including government programs and managed care organizations, and competition within the therapeutic class to which our product candidates are assigned; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other product candidates and technologies.